 Gideon’s Fleece: Gideon’s Victory

-Soon after Gideon’s destruction of the Baal/Asherah alter, the Midianites encamp in the valley of Jezreel, and the Lord calls upon Gideon once more.
+Soon after Gideon’s destruction of the Baal/Asherah altar, the Lord calls upon Gideon once more.

-In Judges 6.34, “But the spirit of the Lord came upon Gideon, and he blew the trumpet; and Abiezer was gathered after him.”
+Judges 6.34, “But the spirit of the Lord came upon Gideon, and he blew the trumpet; and Abiezer was gathered after him.”
 Gideon gathers the neighboring tribes of Asher, Zebulun, and Naphtali.
-Gideon has been anointed to enter into battle, and those assembled await orders.
+Gideon has been anointed to enter battle, and those assembled await orders.
 Gideon’s first action, however, was not to prepare for battle.
 He did something else instead.
-Gideon will take two days to confirm his anointing.
+Gideon takes two days in order to confirm his anointing.

-The story of the fleece, or what is known today as ‘throwing out a fleece’, or ‘fleecing’, is related next.
+Next, we will relate the story of the fleece, or what is today known as ‘throwing out a fleece’ or ‘fleecing.’

 Jg.
 6.36-40: “Gideon said to God, ‘If you will save Israel by my hand as you have promised—look, I will place a wool fleece on the threshing floor.
 If there is dew only on the fleece and all the ground is dry then I will know that you will save Israel by my hand, as you said,” (38) And that is what happened.
 Gideon rose early the next day; he squeezed the fleece and wrung out the dew—a bowlful of water.
 (39) ‘Then Gideon said to God, Do not be angry with me.
 Let me make just one more request.
 ‘Allow me one more test with the fleece.
 This time make the fleece dry and the ground covered with dew.’
 That night God did so.
 Only the fleece was dry; all the ground around was covered with dew.”

 The superficial criticism of Gideon’s behavior is his continued reluctance and doubt.
-Although testing God’s will was a common practice in ancient times, it is also true that Gideon might have shown greater faith.
+Although testing God’s will by asking for a sign was a common practice in ancient times, it is also true that Gideon might have shown greater faith.
 Yet, there are reasons for Gideon’s reluctance.
 The northern provinces (Israel) suffered much more influence from Canaanite tribes than mountainous Judea, for Israel contained the breadbasket of the Jezreel Valley.
-With the underlying distraction of mixed-gods worship, combined with weak civil authority, Gideon is not the strong and vibrant biblical leader we have been taught to envision.
-Gideon perceives his circumstances, just as each of us must do.
+With the underlying distraction of mixed-gods worship and weak civil authority, Gideon is not the strong and vibrant biblical leader we have been taught to envision.
+Gideon perceives his circumstances just as each of us must do.

-God’s pursuit is the reunifying of a nation, Israel, under His leadership and promise.
+What is God really after?
+His pursuit is reuniting a nation, Israel, under His leadership and promise.
 Two events must occur: the first is the destruction of false gods, and the second is the removal of the wrath of the enemy.
-Israel cannot be free until both are accomplished.
-So it is with everyone.
-False notions must be destroyed and the wrath of negativity must be removed.
-Gideon may not know or have imparted to him the fulness of this awesome twofold task, scripture does not say, but it does seem likely he feels the pressure and the weight.
+Both need to be accomplished before Israel can be free.
+Gideon may not know or have imparted to him the fullness of this awesome twofold task, scripture does not say, but it does seem likely he feels the pressure and the weight.

 The anointing will begin to winnow the wheat from the chaff.
 This winnowing is one reason many people secretly do not wish to receive an anointing, for they fear the changes that come with anointing.
-Some changes are superficial, but oftentimes these changes run deep to the root of the person.
-Not all is settled at once, but the initiating energy of the anointing will continue to work, and Gideon probably senses he will become a different person when all is finished—he must first become settled in the spirit.
+Some changes are superficial, but oftentimes, these changes run deep to the root of the person.
+Not all can be settled at once, but the initiating energy of the anointing will continue to work, and Gideon probably senses he will become a different person when all is finished.
+He must first become prepared by becoming settled in the spirit.

 The fulfillment of God’s complete anointing for Israel is at hand, and no such awkwardness can be allowed for this task.
 Now, and of his own accord, Gideon must be sure.
-The first mission he has accomplished, but the second stands waiting before him.
+He has accomplished the first mission, but the second is waiting.
 I wonder what Gideon would have done if God had not given him another sign.
 He had already blown the shofar to unite the tribes.
 Would Gideon have just sent everyone home?
-We will never know.

 Gideon gives us a lesson all should remember.
-Gideon’s first given task was accomplished in the middle of the night, surreptitious, than an action taken at God’s direction.
-If you hide, then the fulness of the work is hard to make manifest—Gideon employed connivance.
-The full measure of Gideon’s first anointing was not demonstrated, and soon after we find in v.
-29, “They (the townspeople) asked each other, ‘Who did this?’ ” In other words, they had to go looking for the culprit.
-Gideon’s father spoke up for him and saved him, but now Gideon is in a much bigger arena, and in such arenas all must happen in the light of the day.
+Gideon’s first given task was accomplished in the middle of the night, surreptitiously.
+If you hide, then the fullness of your work becomes challenging to manifest—Gideon employed a kind of connivance.
+Gideon did not demonstrate the full measure of his first anointing, and soon after, we find in v.
+29, “They (the townspeople) asked each other, ‘Who did this?’”
+In other words, they had to go looking for the culprit.
+Gideon’s father spoke up for him and saved him, but now Gideon finds himself in a much bigger arena, and in such arenas, all must happen in the light of the day.

-For us, the question is, is Gideon’s first attempt at fulfilling his anointing the same as my own?
+For us, the question is, is Gideon’s first attempt at fulfilling his anointing the same as mine?
 Do I move by night, partially hiding or concealing myself, or do I move by the full light of day?
 In which manner is my anointing undertaken?
-Individuals, pastors, and teachers face this every day, though they may not see it in quite this manner.
+Individuals, pastors, and teachers face this daily, though they may not see it quite this way.
 We see in Gideon a “mighty man of God,” at least as most tell the story.
-But when the details are observed, underneath remains the story of a man who has doubts about what he has clearly been shown, but now must make himself full and ready to complete the task.
+But when we observe the details, underneath remains the story of a man who has doubts about what he has clearly been shown but now must make himself full and ready to complete the task.

-If one is to seek anointing in some part of his or her life, then it must also be a time of preparedness for stepping forth in the spirit of that anointing.
+If one seeks anointing in some part of one’s life, it must also be a time of preparedness for stepping forth in the spirit of that anointing.
 Otherwise, doubt of itself becomes a spirit killer.
 It is through the use of the fleece that Gideon removes his doubt.
 Without coming to terms with doubt and becoming settled in the spirit, faltering steps will otherwise begin to decide the issue, and the direction of the actual anointing will begin to unravel.

 *